 EnergyNest’s systems store energy at low cost, make energy flexible and dispatchable on the supply side and manageable on the demand side, and increase energy efficiency in power plants and energy-intensive industries.
 They help users to increase profits and reduce carbon footprint, and may also promote smart grid development.

-Energy-intensive industries will benefit from: - Reduced electricity consumption and costs - Fuel savings from decreased natural gas consumption - Incentives available for cogeneration - Participation in electricity demand-side response programmes - Residual heat provides opportunity for district heating contracts - Possibility to control steam provision to other local industries - Carbon credits for large industrial emitters
+Energy-intensive industries will benefit from reduced electricity consumption and costs, fuel savings from reduced natural gas consumption,participation in electricity demand-side response programmes, available incentives for cogeneration, and available carbon credits for large industrial emitters.
+Moreover, residual heat provides opportunities for district heating contracts and the possibility to control steam provision to other local industries.

-Thermal power plants will benefit from increased flexibility, especially in supporting renewables, as well as from: - Frequency regulation/reserve market participation - Capacity market bid increases - Wholesale power price arbitrage - Fast ramping capabilities - Dispatchable steam grid sales
+Thermal power plants, meanwhile, will benefit from increased flexibility, especially in supporting renewables, as well as from frequency regulation/reserve market participation. capacity market bid increases, wholesale power price arbitrage, ast ramping capabilities and dispatchable steam grid sales.

 The total addressable market is currently estimated to be in the range of EUR 10 billion by 2020.
 The three main market segments are energy-intensive industries, concentrated solar power, and conventional thermal power generation.
 WWF has estimated the worldwide carbon emissions reduction potential for EnergyNest to be more than 35 million metric tons by 2027 for industrial applications alone.